 - Cara Craig is a colorist at Suite Caroline Salon in New York City.
 She is also the founder of hair accessories brand Preview Wear.

 This might be one of the oldest tricks I’ve personally ever heard of.
-Every child of the 70s laid out in the sun with lemon juice on their hair and tanning oil on their already leathered skin.
+You've heard of '70s kids laying out in the sun with lemon juice on their hair and tanning oil on their already leathered skin, right?
 Thankfully, we now know to ditch the tanning oil for SPF, but the lemon on our hair remains.
 The acidity in lemon juice enables it to lift color by changing the hair’s pH levels, but it still needs a boost of heat for maximum impact.
 In terms of application, LA based colorist Anja Burton suggests the following:

 "Squeeze lemon into a spray bottle and spray the strands of hair to mimic natural highlights.
 Let the strands dry in the sun.
 This technique usually only works on lighter hair tones.
 Avoid getting any lemon juice on your skin, it could burn with sun exposure.”